-- Are the project's intended results clearly articulated, realistic, meaningful, and linked to the need, problem, or challenge addressed by the project? - Is the plan to effect meaningful change in knowledge, skills, behaviors, and/or attitudes solidly grounded and appropriately structured? - Is it clear that the federal investment made through this grant will generate identifiable benefits to society? - Is the plan for ensuring that the proposed models, tools, research findings and/or services will be broadly adaptable and usable by other institutions and widely disseminated to the field likely to be effective? - Is the plan to sustain the benefits of the project beyond the conclusion of the period of performance reasonable and practical?
+- Are the project's intended results clearly articulated, realistic, meaningful, and linked to the need, problem, or challenge addressed by the project? - Is the plan to effect meaningful change in knowledge, skills, behaviors, and/or attitudes solidly grounded and appropriately structured? - Is the plan for ensuring that the proposed models, tools, research findings and/or services will be broadly adaptable and usable by other institutions and widely disseminated to the field likely to be effective? - Is the plan to sustain the benefits of the project beyond the conclusion of the period of performance reasonable and practical?

-Again, here is the list of review questions that reviewers are asked to consider when they read and score the Project Results section of your narrative.
-These are found in Section E of the Notice of Funding Opportunity.
+Again, here is the list of questions that reviewers are asked to consider when they read and score the Project Results section of your narrative.
+And you can find these in the Notice of Funding Opportunity.